bzy-xyz/Survivalist2-BallisticsTweaks/README.md

 A mod for Survivalist: Invisible Strain.

-By default, non-aimed shots will diverge from the aimpoint in a pattern that is thicker at the edges and thinner in the center, such that the result is distributed uniformly within a unit circle.
+By default, non-aimed shots will diverge from the aimpoint in a pattern that is angularly thicker at the edges and thinner in the center, such that the result is distributed uniformly within a unit circle.
 The angular pattern width changes from 10 degrees for a maximally unaimed shot to 0 degrees for an aimed shot.